 Calling all P.Geo.’s, Geoscientists-in-Training, and Student Members of PGO!

-We are seeking high-quality, original photographs that reflect your geoscience work, whether from engaging fieldwork, innovative technological applications, or stunning natural landscapes that you study.
+We are seeking high-quality, original photographs that reflect your geoscience work, whether that is engaging fieldwork, innovative technological applications, or stunning natural landscapes that you study.
 Your submissions will help raise awareness about geoscience and demonstrate why it is a trusted and essential profession.

 • 2nd Prize: $300